datacrit/icu_oncohem/Biostat_project.md

 Mortality in our study corresponds to the average ICU mortality in previous studies.
-According to preceding research, ICU mortality in patients with HMs varied between 26 and 84.1%2.
-This wide range can be explained by differences in admission and discharge policy, severity of condition in study populations, geographic and socioeconomic factors3.
+According to preceding research, ICU mortality in patients with HMs varied between 26 and 84.1% (1).
+This wide range can be explained by differences in admission and discharge policy, severity of condition in study populations, geographic and socioeconomic factors (3).
 We reassessed the prognostic significance of previously published factors for critically ill patients with HMs.

 Our findings come in line with prior research in that the severity of